 - 10. In addition to section 7 (above), athletes will have additional responsibilities to: - a.
-Report any medical problems in a timely fashion, when such problems may limit their ability to travel, practice, or compete. - b.
-Participate and appear on-time, well-nourished, and prepared to participate to their best abilities when participating in all competitions, practices, training sessions, testing sessions, tryouts, tournaments, and events - c.
-Participate in a manner that ensure the safety of fellow athletes, coaches, officials and volunteers. - d.
+Report any medical problems to the coach who is responsible for that athlete in a timely fashion, when such problems may limit their ability to travel, practice, or compete. - b.
+Participate and appear on-time, well-nourished, and prepared to participate to their best abilities when participating in all competitions, practices, training sessions, testing sessions, tryouts, tournaments, and events

+- c.
+Participate in a manner that ensures the safety of fellow athletes, coaches, officials and volunteers. - d.
 Properly represent themselves and not attempt to participate in a competition for which they are not eligible by reason of age, classification, or other reason - e.
 Adhere to Speed Skating BC's rules and requirements regarding clothing and equipment - f.
-Never ridicule a participant for a poor performance or practice
+Never ridicule a participant for a poor performance or practice - g.

-- g.
 Act in a sporting manner and not display appearances of violence, foul language, or gestures to other athletes, officials, coaches, or spectators - h.
-Dress in a manner representative of the Organization; focusing on neatness, cleanliness - i.
+Dress in a manner representing the the highest standards of the organization representative of the Organization; focusing on neatness, cleanliness - i.
 Act in accordance with the Organization's policies and procedures and, when applicable, additional rules as outlined by coaches or managers